 The Maya Wrap company makes two different ring sling options.
-Their main goal is helping parents get things done with their babies by their side.
+Their main goal is to help parents get things done with their babies by their side.
 The Maya Wrap company has been making slings since 1996 and is considered by some as one of the first mass-marketed baby sling carriers.

 The ComfortFit Sling earned one of the highest scores for a baby's comfort.

 Little ones sit comfortably in this secure sling and can be pulled closer for comfort or given more room for movement as desired.
-The sling feels like a hammock inside with a form-fitting seat and it allows for a naturally rounded back position.
-Our tiny testers felt very content in the sling and many fell asleep during wearing.
-The only real downside is the fabric feels like a Mexican blanket and is thick and somewhat itchy feeling.
-We hope it softens over time but parents may want to consider some of the other fabric options when making a style or color choice.
+The sling feels like a hammock inside with a form-fitting seat and allows for a naturally rounded back position.
+Our tiny testers felt very content in the sling, and many fell asleep while wearing it.
+The only downside is that the fabric feels like a Mexican blanket and is thick and somewhat itchy.
+We hope it softens over time, but parents may want to consider other fabric options when making a style or color choice.

 The ComfortFit Sling earned a place near the top of the pack for parent comfort.

 The simplicity of the sling means you can tailor the size to fit your frame.
 The wider swath of fabric over the shoulder also means less of a pressure point supporting a baby's weight.
-Being able to shift the sling forward or back or more on your hip allows you to shift baby around for your comfort should your body become fatigued on longer trips.
-You can also tighten the sling to bring baby closer to your body, which helps distribute the weight for easier carrying.
+Shifting the sling forward or back or more on your hip allows you to move your baby around for your comfort should your body become fatigued on longer trips.
+You can also tighten the sling to bring your baby closer to your body, which helps distribute the weight for easier carrying.

 Ease of Use